-- \$1,100,000 (including administrative and pre-agreement costs) grant for publicly-owned infrastructure - \$1,100,000 (including administrative costs) for purchase, rehabilitation or construction of a publicly-owned building.

-At the State's discretion, a grant may be awarded over the maximum amounts stated above if the project would result in a substantial number of jobs created.
+- \$1,100,000 (including administrative costs) grant for publicly-owned infrastructure - \$1,100,000 (including administrative costs) for purchase, rehabilitation or construction of a publicly-owned building. - At the State's discretion, a grant for an existing business may be awarded over the maximum amounts stated above if the project would result in a substantial number of jobs created.

 Administrative Costs - Within the ceiling amounts the State also allows applicants, in accordance with federal procurement and cost principle requirements, to request funds for administrative costs with the following limitations.
 Each local government will be allowed a maximum of \$100,000.
-If an exception is made to the maximum grant allowance, the administrative fee could also be raised relative to the award made.
-The amount of administrative funds that may be requested for economic development projects will be dependent upon the amount of pre-agreement costs requested, however a combined maximum of no more than \$100,000 will be allowed.
-In all instances, the local government may (but is not required to) retain up to five percent of the funds allowed for program administration to cover its costs of administering the LCDBG Program; such costs on the local governmental level include but are not limited to audit fees, advertising and publication fees, staff time, workshop expenses, etc. Engineering and architectural fees may also be requested within the ceiling amounts; the funds allowed by the State will not exceed those established by the Office of Community Development in accordance with the Engineering Fee Schedules and Policies located on the Office of Community Development's website.
-The Office of Community Development reserves the right to make adjustments to those ranges when deemed necessary.
+In all instances, the local government may (but is not required to) retain up to five percent of the funds allowed for program administration to cover its costs of administering the LCDBG Program; such costs on the local governmental level include but are not limited to audit fees, advertising and publication fees, staff time, workshop expenses, etc. Engineering and architectural fees may also be requested within the ceiling amounts; the funds allowed by the State will not exceed those established by the OCD-LGA in accordance with the Engineering Fee Schedules and Policies located on the OCD-LGA's website.
+The OCD-LGA reserves the right to make adjustments to those ranges when deemed necessary.
 If the scope of the project changes significantly after a project has been funded, the State will make a determination as to the actual amount which will be allowed for engineering costs; this determination will be made on a case-by-case basis.
 An adjustment (reduction) to the amount allowed for basic engineering fees will also be made in those instances where the project plans and specifications were prepared prior to the grant award.